 Created by "Kimochi" or "feeling" for elders, Kimochi, Inc. is a nonprofit organization that provides culturally sensitive care for seniors primarily serving the Japanese American community.

-Kimochi began in 1971 when Sansei (third generation Japanese Americans) began helping the Issei (first generation Japanese Americans) in San Francisco's Japantown.
+Kimochi Kai, as it was largely known in the early days and is still referred to by some, began in 1971 when Sansei (third generation Japanese Americans) began helping the Issei (first generation Japanese Americans) in San Francisco's Japantown.
 These Sansei realized that because of language and cultural barriers, the Issei were not able to utilize mainstream services.
 They helped seniors providing them with information and assistance in applying for government and health benefits and offered transportation services and walking escorts to make sure seniors could leave and return safely to their homes.
 This younger generation's commitment to the Issei's care and well being inspired the formation of Kimochi, Inc. as a multi-service senior service organization.